(Inspired by one of my regular haunts: the ‘My Morning Routine’ blog)

 How has your morning routine changed over recent years?

-I decided to change this two years ago.
-I also realised that changing it suddenly wouldn’t work for me.
+Two years ago I decided to change that routine.
+I also accepted that changing it suddenly wouldn’t work for me.
 So I started on a slow change plan – waking up another half an hour earlier every 3-4 months.
 There was a time that I was proud of the progress for starting work by 09:00 – my previous wake up time.
 These days I have worked 3 hours by 9 – usually my best 3 hours.

 What time do you go to sleep?